 Invented in 1799 by the French astronomer Joseph Jérôme de Lalande (1732–1807), Felis consisted of a scattering of faint stars between Hydra to the north and Antlia to the south.
-Lalande did not himself depict the constellation on any globe or chart but suggested it to Johann Bode, who first showed it on on Chart XIX of his Uranographia atlas of 1801 (see illustration below).
+Lalande did not himself depict the constellation on any globe or chart but suggested it to Johann Bode, who first showed it on on Chart XIX of his Uranographia atlas of 1801 (see illustration).
 Its brightest stars were of only 5th magnitude and now belong to Hydra.

 Lalande had supplied many star positions to Bode for his atlas and catalogue, including those in this area, and felt that this gave him the right to suggest some new constellations.
 As Lalande noted in his Histoire Abrégée de l’Astronomie: ‘There were already thirty-three animals in the sky; I added a thirty-fourth, the cat’.
 He said he was inspired by a recent poem on cats by Claude-Antoine Guyot-Desherbiers.